prescience-data/dark-knowledge/README.md

 ## Top Picks

+- 2021 - Your Phone is My Proxy - Detecting and Understanding Mobile Proxy Networks
 - 2020 - Web Runner 2049 - Evaluating Third-Party Anti-Bot Services
+- 2020 - BeCAPTCHA-Mouse - Synthetic Mouse Trajectories and Improved Bot Detection
 - 2020 - Using TLS Fingerprints for OS Identification in Encrypted Traffic
 - 2020 - Using Generative Adversarial Networks to Break and Protect Text CAPTCHAs
 - 2020 - Taming the Shape Shifter - Detecting Anti-Fingerprinting Browsers